rubyzip/rubyzip/README.md

 `::Zip::InputStream` usable for fast reading zip file content because it not read Central directory.

-But there is one exception when it not working - General Purpose Flag Bit 3.
+But there is one exception when it is not working - General Purpose Flag Bit 3.

 ```
 If bit 3 (0x08) of the general-purpose flags field is set, then the CRC-32 and file sizes are not known when the header is written.
 The fields in the local header are filled with zero, and the CRC-32 and size are appended in a 12-byte structure (optionally preceded by a 4-byte signature) immediately after the compressed data
 ```

-If `::Zip::InputStream` will found such entry in zip archive it will raise exception.
+If `::Zip::InputStream` finds such entry in the zip archive it will raise an exception.

 ### Password Protection (Experimental)

-RubyZip supports reading/writing zip files with traditional zip encryption (a.k.a.
+Rubyzip supports reading/writing zip files with traditional zip encryption (a.k.a.
 "ZipCrypto").
 AES encryption is not yet supported.
 It can be used with buffer streams, e.g.:

 ```ruby
 Zip::OutputStream.write_buffer(::StringIO.new(''), Zip::TraditionalEncrypter.new('password')) do |out|